diogob/motion-streamer/README.md

 ## Using the camera

 Once you have the camera setup, you can run the application without the `MS_TEST` flag.
-**Important** The application always starts recording regardless of any movement.
-So if you have a static scene, move in front of the camera so the motion sensor will stop recording.

 ### Streaming the video captured by the camera